-The facilitated reflections and activities during this time focus on looking inwards, making meaning of what we are experiencing (what is significant about these experiences for each of us and why) and becoming present to our inner knowing.
+The facilitated reflections and activities during this time focus on looking inwards and making meaning of what we are experiencing (what is significant about these experiences for each of us and why).

 Days 7-10 in Cape Town

-The journey continues in ‘the Mother City’, where we create, learn, adapt: integrating the head, heart and hands; exploring the future by doing; and acting from the whole.
+The journey continues in ‘the Mother City’, where we create, learn, adapt: integrating the head, heart and hands, and exploring the future by doing.

 We fly from KwaZulu-Natal to Cape Town and make our way to the 4-star Chartfield Guesthouse (or equivalent) in Kalk Bay – a bustling seaside and fishing village on the coast of False Bay.
 This leg of the journey includes sites and activities such as: